 But why stop with Attention Settings?
 There are countless opportunities for minimizing unintended social media usage.
 Here are our best ideas for how to help people be more intentional in their technology usage.

-Mindful UX Interventions
+Mindful UX Interventions and Other Suggestions

 iOS could provide users with the option to enjoy a mindful moment before continuing with distracting apps and provide Siri suggestions with activities that might be more attractive than mindless scrolling.